- 80-96 % Effective

-- What if I forget to use withdrawal?
+- What if I had sex without using withdrawal?

-- What happens if I get pregnant while I’m using withdrawal?
+- What if pregnancy happens while using withdrawal?

-- Can I use withdrawal after I’ve had a baby?
+- Can I use withdrawal after I have had a baby?

 - What else should I know about withdrawal?

-The withdrawal method is when the penis is withdrawn (pulled out) of the vagina before ejaculation (cumming).
-It is not recommended as a method of contraception, especially for young people, but is more effective than using no contraception.
+Withdrawal is when the penis is withdrawn (pulled out) of the vagina before ejaculation (cumming).
+It is not recommended as a method of contraception, especially for young people (who are most fertile) but is more effective than using no contraception.

 How effective is withdrawal?